Explore Jobs

 • STAR stands for Situation, Task, Action, Result.

-• The STAR method is particularly useful for behavioral questions as well as certain situational questions.
+• This technique is especially useful for addressing behavioral and situational questions.

-• Be as specific as possible in your answers to make the most of the STAR method.
+• Specificity is crucial in your answers to maximize the effectiveness of the STAR method.

 How To Use The STAR Method In A Job Interview (With Examples)